jonlpersson/ed-latimore/site/_posts/2023-02-02-a-pro-boxer-tells-you-the-best-boxing-gloves-money-can-buy.md

 Well, these gloves are so excellent that I’m thinking about dedicating an entire article to them.
 In the meantime, lemme tell you why I think these gloves should be your first choice if you don’t drop the $300+ on Winning Gloves.

-For starters, Hayabusa managed to make a glove that has incredible padding and protection, but still feels like you're making an impact when you hit the bag.
+For starters, Hayabusa managed to make a glove that has incredible padding and protection, but still feels like you’re making an impact when you hit the bag.
 The reason I prefer to hit the bag in 14 oz gloves is because I can feel the impact and contact more.
-It's a powerful feedback mechanism for punch accuracy and technique, and I feel like I don't get that in your typical 16 oz bag glove.
+It’s a powerful feedback mechanism for punch accuracy and technique, and I feel like I don’t get that in your typical 16 oz bag glove.

-With the T3 Kanpeki, my fist feels simultaneously feels like I have the padding and protection of a 16 oz glove, but it feels so snug and tight that when I hit the bag, I honestly couldn't believe I wasn't in a 14 oz glove.
+With the T3 Kanpeki, my fist feels simultaneously feels like I have the padding and protection of a 16 oz glove, but it feels so snug and tight that when I hit the bag, I honestly couldn’t believe I wasn’t in a 14 oz glove.
 This feature, by itself, won me over.
-But there's even more...
+But there’s even more...

 &nbsp;